compono/idibu-v3-api/stuff/iFrame integration/Loading the iFrame.md

 ### “Nice to have” variables

-The following list are remaining variables you can utilise to improve the user experience:
+The following list the remaining variables you can utilise to improve the user experience:

 - `kws` = Search keywords (we will use the title if this is not supplied) - it’ll help us with auto-matching candidates to the vacancy, accepts Boolean
-- `duration` = Textual description of the duration of a contract position
+- `duration` = Textual d.escription of the duration of a contract position
 - `lpage` = Enable landing pages for this vacancy
 - `lpageid` = ID of the landing page to use with this vacancy

+### Important!
+Re-synching existing Vacancies
+Please keep in mind that if a Vacancy has already been posted out (i.e. a functional Advert was created), the above variables that you pass to the iframe will NOT update the parameters that have been previously set on the Vacancy.

+This is because we consider the data present in the idibu system to be the final source of truth.
+After syncing your Vacancy data into idibu, your users may update some of the Vacancy details there as part of the posting process.
+These updated details would then be lost if overridden by your system's data when re-opening the existing Vacancy in the iframe again - which is why we do not allow such a scenario currently.

 Next up: [Styling your integration](https://github.com/oneworldmarket/idibu-v3-api/blob/master/stuff/iFrame%20integration/Styling%20your%20integration.md)